Skrishnaanjali/ReDI-School-Capstone-projects/README.md

 ## 🛠 Tools We Used

-- 💻 GitHub
+-  GitHub
-- 📊 Jupyter Notebooks
+-  Jupyter Notebooks
-- ☁️ Microsoft Azure
+-  Microsoft Azure
-- 🧠 scikit-learn, TensorFlow,
+-  scikit-learn, TensorFlow

 ---